firepear/thrasher-music-catalog/README.md

 It is implemented in two parts:

-- `querier`, a module which provides read-only query operations over an in-memory copy of the database
+- `tmc`, a module which provides read-only query operations over an in-memory copy of the database
-- `updater`, a module which handles all update operations to the on-disk database
+- `tmcu`, a module which handles all update operations to the on-disk source database

-A CLI utility (`tmcupdater`) is also provided, functioning as both a ready-made management interface, and a xdemo of the libraries.
+This split makes data safety a no-brainer, as applications which only need to read or query the catalogue simply do not import the updater module.

+## tmctool

+A CLI utility, `tmctool`, is also provided.
+It provides basic catalog maintenance functions:

+- Database creation
+- Music collection scanning (catalog import + update)
+- Applying and removing facets to catalogued tracks
+- ID3 tag editing of files (because your music collection is the source of truth for metadata other than non-genre facets)